 Before deciding on what course of action to take, if any, the Complainant may wish to discuss the matter on a confidential basis with the Contact Person.
-The role of the Contact Person is a supportive, informative role and is outlined in paragraph 5.5 of the Policy.
+The role of the Contact Person is a supportive, informative role and is outlined in paragraph 6.5 of the Policy.

-- (a) A Complainant who believes that they are being bullied may approach the Respondent directly in order to make the person aware that the behaviour concerned is unwelcome.
+- (a) A Complainant who believes that they are being harassed or sexually harassed should object to the conduct, where this is practicable.
+In some cases, it may be possible for the Complainant to approach the Respondent directly in order to make the person aware that the behaviour concerned is unwelcome, that it offends them or makes them uncomfortable.
 In doing so, the Complainant should focus on the facts regarding the alleged unacceptable behaviour and its effects on them. - (b) If it is more suitable, the Complainant should put their concerns in writing to the Respondent, focusing on the alleged unacceptable behaviour and the effects of same. - (c) Sometimes the alleged perpetrator is genuinely unaware that their behaviour is unwelcome and causing distress to the Complainant.
-An informal discussion is often sufficient to make the person aware of the effects of their behaviour and can lead to a greater understanding and an agreement that the behaviour will stop. - (d) Alternatively, if the Complainant is not comfortable raising the matter directly with the Respondent, or if a direct approach does not resolve the matter, the Complainant may request a Deputy Principal to approach the person on their behalf. - (e) Where a Complainant requests a Deputy Principal to approach the Respondent, they should do so without delay.
+An informal discussion is often sufficient to make the person aware of the effects of their behaviour and can lead to a greater understanding and an agreement that the behaviour will stop. - (d) Alternatively, if the Complainant is not comfortable raising the matter directly with the Respondent, or if a direct approach does not resolve the matter, the Complainant may request a Deputy Principal4 to approach the person on their behalf. - (e) Where a Complainant requests a Deputy Principal to approach the Respondent, they should do so without delay.
 Where appropriate, the Deputy Principal should attempt to resolve the matter in a low-key and non-confrontational manner by making the Respondent aware of the effects of their behaviour on the Complainant.
 The Deputy Principal may arrange to meet with the parties separately or jointly in order to try to reach agreement on a resolution of the matter.
 Both parties should be reminded of supports that are available, including the availability of the Employee Assistance Service.

-Where the complaint concerns the Deputy Principal, the Complainant may approach another Deputy Principal or, where unavailable, the Principal.
+4 Where the complaint concerns the Deputy Principal, the Complainant may approach another Deputy Principal or, where unavailable, the Principal.